JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Slightly better support when selecting pieces from the build window.
 	- Creator is now properly set for copied objects (unless "No Creator" is on).
 	- Auto rotate setting renamed to Copy rotation.
-	- Added new setting to overwrite the health of built and repaired objects.
+	- Added new setting to overwrite the health of built and repaired objects (including creatures).
 	- Added no stamina and durability cost to also affect repairing.
 	- Added new setting to change repair range.
-	- Added new setting to repair anything.
+	- Added new setting to repair anything (including creatures).
 	- Added support for non-uniform scaling with hammer_scale command.

 - v1.0.0: